Tamilzhselvan-Gnanasekaran/SQL/README.md

 # MySQL
-Developed MySQL files from different challenges like Hacker rank
+Developed MySQL files from different challenging platforms like Hacker rank

+-- Name of the file : Challenge Name --